 'Gong like' Exercises

-There are a number of 'Gong like' exercises which i find stimulate broadband seeing.
+There are a number of 'Gong like' exercises which i find stimulate panoramic seeing.
 The main inconsistancy is that most teachers do these exercises with their eyes shut.

 Chi Gong – 8 Brocades

 To look as far as you can see, you must look, and as the name of the exercise implies, like an owl does – with the eyes wide open! – the only YouTube videos which i can find showing this even vaguely are

 And i would like to add that i find, by looking as far as i can with the eyes wide open, gives the best neck and shoulder exercise.

 These pictures are from exercise number 2.
 Similar to exercise A. above.

 In exercise 2 in the starting position, it is good if you look at the hands directly, this positions the head so that you can see the movement of the hands through positions 2, 3, 4, and 2 again.

 In positions 2, 3, 4, one moves the hands slowly up and then around the entire periphery of one's panoramic field of vision, as though holding a cartwheel.